dannytsang/homeassistant-config/README.md

 I use some of the "advance" configuration options such as [split configuration](https://www.home-assistant.io/docs/configuration/splitting_configuration/) and [packages](https://www.home-assistant.io/docs/configuration/packages/).

 ### Blueprints
 I have yet to explore this feature yet.
+See [here](https://github.com/dannytsang/homeassistant-config/issues/9).

 ### Camera
 Private directory to hold camera images.
 Predominantly used for sending images to [DeepStack](https://deepstack.cc/).